Two Waiting Rooms: Finding Mental Health Support in the US When the Titles Make No Sense

 Both typed the same phrase into search at least once: therapist near me.
 Both got hundreds of results and opposite kinds of loneliness—the overwhelm of choice, and the emptiness of no openings.

 This piece is a map, not a mirror.
 It will not diagnose you.
-It will help you decode titles, know what questions to ask in a first session, and understand why Canada’s mental health system feels like a hallway of almost-doors.
+It will help you decode titles, know what questions to ask in a first session, and understand why the US mental health system feels like a hallway of almost-doors.

 Two waiting rooms

 Amir’s GP handed him a flyer for internet-delivered cognitive therapy and the name of a community agency with a six-month wait.
 Priya’s coworker slid her a spreadsheet of psychologists with “no openings.”
-Neither cousin felt seen yet—but both had already learned something Canada rarely prints on a brochure: the bottleneck moves depending on whether you need medication tuning, trauma processing, brief skill-building, or all three.
+Neither cousin felt seen yet—but both had already learned something the United States rarely prints on a brochure: the bottleneck moves depending on whether you need medication tuning, trauma processing, brief skill-building, or all three.

 Who can prescribe psychiatric medication?